wesmc7777/Azure-IoT-C-SDK-Reference/iothub-message-h.md

 [IoTHubMessage_SetMessageUserIdSystemProperty](./iothub-message-h/iothubmessage-setmessageuseridsystemproperty.md)            | Sets the message user id.
 CAUTION: SDK user should not call it directly, it is for internal use only.
 [IoTHubMessage_GetMessageUserIdSystemProperty](./iothub-message-h/iothubmessage-getmessageuseridsystemproperty.md)            | Gets the message user id from the IOTHUB_MESSAGE_HANDLE.
 No new memory is allocated, the caller is not responsible for freeing the memory.
 The memory is valid until IoTHubMessage_Destroy is called on the message.
 [IoTHubMessage_SetConnectionDeviceId](./iothub-message-h/iothubmessage-setconnectiondeviceid.md)            | Sets connection device Id.
 CAUTION: SDK user should not call it directly, it is for internal use only.
-[IoTHubMessage_SetAsSecurityMessage](./iothub-message-h/iothubmessage-setassecuritymessage.md)            | Marks a IoTHub message as a security message.
-CAUTION: Security messages are special messages not easily accessable by the user.
+[IoTHubMessage_SetAsSecurityMessage](./iothub-message-h/iothubmessage-setassecuritymessage.md)            | Marks a IoT Hub message as a security message.
+CAUTION: security messages are special messages not easily accessable by the user.
-[IoTHubMessage_IsSecurityMessage](./iothub-message-h/iothubmessage-issecuritymessage.md)            | returns if this message is a IoTHub security message or not
+[IoTHubMessage_IsSecurityMessage](./iothub-message-h/iothubmessage-issecuritymessage.md)            | returns if this message is a IoT Hub security message or not
 [IoTHubMessage_Destroy](./iothub-message-h/iothubmessage-destroy.md)            | Frees all resources associated with the given message handle.

 ## Structures